 Stock-based compensation expense for awards granted to employees, non-employee directors and consultants are based on the fair value of the underlying instrument calculated using the Black-Scholes option-pricing model on the date of grant for stock options and using the closing stock price on the date of grant for RSUs and recognized as expense on a straight-line basis over the requisite service period, which is the vesting period.
 Determining the appropriate fair value model and related assumptions requires judgment, including estimating the future stock price volatility and expected terms.
 The expected volatility rates are estimated based on the Company's historical actual volatility over the two-year period from its initial public offering on December 18, 2019 through December 31, 2021 for stock-based awards granted in 2022.
-For awards granted during the three months ended March 31, 2023, the expected volatility rates were estimated based on the Company's historical actual volatility offering on December 31, 2022.
+For awards granted during the three months ended June 30, 2023, the expected volatility rates were estimated based on the Company's historical actual volatility over the three-year period from its initial public offering on December 18, 2019, through December 31, 2022.
 The expected term for options granted to date is estimated using the simplified method.
 Forfeitures only include known forfeitures to-date as the Company accounts for forfeitures as they occur due to a limited history of forfeitures.
 The Company has not paid dividends and does not anticipate paying a cash dividend in the future vesting period and, accordingly, uses an expected dividend yield of zero.
 The risk-free interest rate is based on the rate of U.S. Treasury securities with maturities consistent with the estimated expected term of the awards.